After this course learners will be able to:

 Remember that ServiceTracker is done with the hearing aids out of the client's ears.
 It's done on the desktop, and there are step-by-step instructions in GPS that will walk you through.
 You get started by going to Session Start, Quality Assurance and ServiceTracker.

-Implementing Remote Care Into Your Service Model
+Implementing Remote Care Into Your Practice

-To conclude the presentation, we will review some of the different ways that REMOTE CARE can be implemented into the service model of your practice.
+Let’s take a look at some of the different ways that REMOTE CARE can be implemented into the service model of your practice.

 Option 1: REMOTE LINK Loaner Program